DonatJR/ita_ws20/milestone/milestone.md

 ### Basic Statistics
 TODO: Daniela - expand on the observations

 No of samples: 1261

+996 papers - no keywords in top 10 (a keyword can contain multiple "words")

+249 papers - 1 keyword in top 10

+16 papers - 2 top 10 keywords (max/paper)

 No of papers without keywords: 153